 BIOM 667 Advanced Biostatistics for Clinical Research (3) Current methods for analyzing longitudinal and clustered, clinical data through lectures, discussions, and a group analysis.
 Topic areas include multi-level, multi-state, multi-process, and structural equation models.
 A-F only.
 Pre: 642 and 643, or consent.

-BIOM 699 Directed Reading (V) Students may register on approval of department.
+BIOM 699 Directed Research (V) Students may register on approval of department.
 CR/NC only.
 Repeatable unlimited times.

 BIOM 700 Thesis Research (V) Research for master's thesis.
 Repeatable unlimited times.
 CR/NC only.
 Pre: consent.

 BIOM 701 Disasters and Pandemics: Medical and PH Management and Risk Communication (3) Assess impact on health in disasters and diseases.
 Enhances research skills related to management and communication.
 Repeatable one time.
 BIOM, PH, NURS, and SPA majors only.
 Pre: consent.